angelomilan/ethereum-guides/GPU-cloud_mining.md

 Ethereum client comes in 3 implementations.
 One written in [Go language](https://github.com/ethereum/go-ethereum), another written in [C++](https://github.com/ethereum/cpp-ethereum), and the third written in [Phyton](https://github.com/ethereum/pyethereum).

 At the moment, the only implementation supporting GPU mining is the [C++ implementation](https://github.com/ethereum/cpp-ethereum).
-However, the live testnet is running on the Go implementation (oh dear...).
-So you will need the Go implementation to read, synchronize the chain and credit Ether on your account, but the C++ miner to have GPU support.
+However, the live testnet is running on the [Go implementation](https://github.com/ethereum/go-ethereum) (oh dear...).

+Therefore, you will need the Go implementation to read, synchronize the chain and credit Ether on your account, but it is the C++ miner to have GPU support.

 Anyway...

-###Step 1 - Build the Go-Ethereum command line client (geth) from source and download the blockchain
+###Step 1 - Build geth (the Go-Ethereum command line client) from source

 * Clone the repository to a directory of your choosing by typing: